brikis98/yevgeniy-brikman-homepage/_posts/2014-07-15-clean-code.md

 date: "2014-07-15"
 ---

 A good book to read for any coder.
-Perhaps not as thorough as _Code Complete_ but much more effective than _Pragmatic Programmer_.
+Perhaps not as thorough as _Code Complete_ but much more effective than _The Pragmatic Programmer_.

 ## The good